cedricfyc/my-cv-blog/docs/goals.md

 - [ ] Implement newsletter system
 - [ ] Implement GH Actions for automatic updates of GH Pages
 - [ ] Add projects to project page
-- [ ] Implement dynamic change log
+- [ ] Implement dynamic change log -> Python script with git and file management
+    - To be implemented as a script that detects latest changes in git
+    - Orders files in descending order of change timestamp for each file
+    - Extracts the top 5 lines of the article to put into a summary .md file
+    - Summary .md file with 5 or more articles will form the blog update page

+---

-# Cancelled
+## Cancelled

 - [ ] ~~Implement analytics functions for feature improvement~~
     - Not possible due to lack of transparency around Google Analytics
     - Other analytics services were either paid or a pain to set-up
     - I deemed that a simple feedback form would be enough.

 ---